Leonardo da Vinci: Personal life

 Beyond friendship, Leonardo kept his private life secret.
 His sexuality has been the subject of satire, analysis, and speculation.
 This trend began in the mid-16th century and was revived in the 19th and 20th centuries, most notably by Sigmund Freud in his Leonardo da Vinci, A Memory of His Childhood.
 Leonardo's most intimate relationships were perhaps with his pupils Salaì and Melzi.
 Melzi, writing to inform Leonardo's brothers of his death, described Leonardo's feelings for his pupils as both loving and passionate.
 It has been claimed since the 16th century that these relationships were of a sexual or erotic nature.
 Walter Isaacson in his biography of Leonardo makes explicit his opinion that the relations with Salaì were intimate and homosexual.

-In 1476, when he was aged twenty-four, court records show that Leonardo and three other young men were charged with sodomy in an incident involving a known male prostitute.
+Court records show that in 1476, when Leonardo was aged twenty-four, he and three other young men were charged with sodomy in an incident involving a known male prostitute.
 The charges were dismissed for lack of evidence, and there is speculation that since one of the accused, Lionardo de Tornabuoni, was related to Lorenzo de' Medici, the family exerted its influence to secure the dismissal.
 Since that date much has been written about his presumed homosexuality and its role in his art, particularly in the androgyny and eroticism manifested in Saint John the Baptist and Bacchus and more explicitly in erotic drawings.
 (Note: Martin Kemp states that "it is clear that Leonardo, whether he was active or not, was homosexual.
 But the question is, then, what do we do with that information?
 Is this profoundly expressed in his art?
 Is this a major explanatory mode?
 Over years of looking at Leonardo, I am not resistant to thinking of sexuality as a key but I have not found it particularly helpful.")